Machina II/The Friends & Enemies of Modern Music: Release sources

 Following the vinyl release a number of MP3 versions quickly surfaced on the web.
 A select number of people involved in the Smashing Pumpkins online fan community received one of the 25 releases.
 Using audio equipment they had immediate access to, these tracks were recorded, encoded to MP3, and quickly released for the masses.
-Later MP3 releases may be from one of the CD sources listed above or newer lesser known transfers.
-The Smashing Pumpkins' official site also had the full 25 tracks for download in both mp3 format (at 320kbit/s) and in RealAudio format.
+Later MP3 releases may be from one of the CD sources listed above or newer lesser-known transfers.
+The Smashing Pumpkins' official site also had the full 25 tracks for download in both mp3 format (at 320 kbit/s) and in RealAudio format.
 In 2007, the album was once again posted for download on the newly reopened SmashingPumpkins.com.